davymaish/django-SecuriTree/docs/new application installaton.md

 1. Install Python

-    Get the latest version of Python at [Python Download](https://www.python.org/downloads/) or with your operating system’s package manager.
+    Get the latest version of Python at [Python Download Page](https://www.python.org/downloads/) or with your operating system’s package manager.
     You can verify that Python is installed by typing the following command in the terminal/cmd

    ```sh